pivovarit/fencepost/README.md

 ## Features

-Fencepost provides three lock strategies and a message queue, all backed by PostgreSQL.
+Fencepost provides three lock strategies, leader election, and a message queue, all backed by PostgreSQL.

 ## Lock Types